STMicroelectronics/BlueSTSDK_iOS/Readme.md

 ###[Node](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_node.html)
 This class represents a remote device.

-From this class you can recover what features are exported by a node and read write data from/to the device.
+From this class you can recover what features are exported by a node and read/write data from/to the device.
 The node will export all the features that are set to 1 in the advertise message.
 Once the device is connected, scanning and enabling of available characteristics are performed.
 At this point it is possible to request/send data related to the discovered features.

 A node notifies its RSSI (signal strength) through the [<code>BlueSTSDKNodeBleConnectionParamDelegate</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/protocol_blue_s_t_s_d_k_node_ble_connection_param_delegate-p.html) delegate.